-3.16 Implement path network improvements along Westbreen Year 1 \$150,000 Once- Χ Existing Creek at KW Joyce Reserve to support an informal circular off walking route and shared trail connection.
-3.17 Construct new DDA compliant path entrance at recently Year 1 \$850,000 Once- Χ Existing acquired open space at Spry Street, Coburg North and off associated revegetation 3.18 Upgrade creekside pedestrian linkage between Egan Year 1 \$160,000 Once- Χ Existing Reserve and Beau Monde Reserve, East Coburg to address off erosion concerns 3.19 Develop and begin implementing an activation/master plan Year 2 \$30,000 Once- Χ Existing for open space areas along the Moonee Ponds Creek in off and Glenroy, including recently purchased land at Outlook Drive. grants
+3.16 Implement path network improvements along Westbreen 2020- \$150,000 Once- Х Existing Creek at KW Joyce Reserve to support an informal circular 2021 off walking route and shared trail connection.
+3.17 Construct new DDA compliant path entrance at recently 2020- \$850,000 Once- Х Existing acquired open space at Spry Street, Coburg North and 2021 off associated revegetation 3.18 Upgrade creekside pedestrian linkage between Egan 2020- \$160,000 Once- Х Existing Reserve and Beau Monde Reserve, East Coburg to address 2021 off erosion concerns 3.19 Develop and begin implementing an activation/master plan 2022-2023 \$30,000 Once- Х Existing for open space areas along the Moonee Ponds Creek in off and Glenroy, including recently purchased land at Outlook Drive. grants

-\ relies on the appointment of a Conservation Programs Officer, otherwise works would need to be outsourced at additional cost.
-Will also impact on ability to deliver as staff time to manage the project is limited.
+\ Relies on the appointment of a Conservation Programs Officer, otherwise works would need to be outsourced at additional cost.
+Would also impact on ability to deliver as current staff time to manage the project is limited.

-Theme 4: Improving governance and collaboration in natural resource management
+7.4 Theme 4: Improving governance and collaboration in natural resource management

-Moreland has a long history of community activism in nature enhancement that stretches over 3 decades.
+Merri-bek has a long history of community activism in nature enhancement that stretches over four decades.
 We are also still learning about traditional land management techniques and how we can apply these in an urbanised setting.
 Working closely with Traditional Owners (Wurundjeri Tribe Council), community, other land managers and research experts will continue to assist us to refine our processes to improve efficiencies and likelihood of success.

-Council will continue to collaborate with key stakeholders and community in decision making and stewardship in relation to nature enhancement in Moreland and the delivery of actions outlined in this Plan.
+Council will continue to collaborate with key stakeholders and community in decision making and stewardship in relation to nature enhancement in Merri-bek and the delivery of actions outlined in this Plan.
 We will research, review and adapt our processes accordingly to improve efficiencies and on-ground outcomes.